UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

 10. Navigate to the *Automation Account*.
 In the new blade, under *Update Management*, select **Update Management**.

-    - You will see the following prompt:
+    - You'll see the following prompt:

         ![Enable log example](images/azs-browser-example-log-enable.png)